doctrine/orm/docs/en/tutorials/getting-started.rst

     $bug = $entityManager->find("Bug", (int)$theBugId);

     echo "Bug: ".$bug->getDescription()."\n";
-    // Accessing our special public $name property here on purpose: echo "Engineer: ".$bug->getEngineer()->name."\n";
+    echo "Engineer: ".$bug->getEngineer()->getName()."\n";

-The output of the engineers name is null!
+The output of the engineers name is fetched from the database!
 What is happening?
-It worked in the previous example, so it can't be a problem with the persistence code of Doctrine.
-What is it then?
-You walked in the public property trap.

 Since we only retrieved the bug by primary key both the engineer and reporter are not immediately loaded from the database but are replaced by LazyLoading proxies.
+These proxies will load behind the scenes, when the first method is called on them.

 Sample code of this proxy generated code can be found in the specified Proxy Directory, it looks like:

 .. code-block:: php